Dorothy Hill Medal

-The Dorothy Hill Medal is awarded annually and honours the contributions of the late Professor Dorothy Hill to Australian Earth science and her work in opening up tertiary science education to women.
+The Dorothy Hill Medal is awarded annually and honours the contributions of Dorothy Hill to Australian Earth science and her work in opening up tertiary science education to women.

 The award supports research in the Earth sciences by female researchers up to 10 years post doctorate for research carried out mainly in Australia.

 Prior to 2018 the award was known as the Dorothy Hill Award.